fnproject/flow/docs/API.md

 Finally, the _httpreq_  and _httpresp__ types encapsulate an HTTP request or response (such as a function call or response).
 They include the body of the HTTP message and  any headers present in the original response by prefixing them with `FnProject-Header-`.
 HTTP requests must specify an HTTP Method  for the requested call via `FnProject-Method` Additionally, HTTP responses must include the header `FnProject-ResultCode` with the HTTP status code.
 The `Content-type` header is preserved as per a `blob` datum.

+## Encapsulation due to `fn` contract

+When receiving a response from a function invocation, the HTTP response cannot have additional headers because of the `fn` contract.
+Therefore, HTTP responses from Fn Threads runtimes implementing this contract shall serialize the entire HTTP frame of their response, _including_ the initial `HTTP/1.1 ...` line, as the body of a wrapper HTTP frame which is handled by `fn`.

 ## Cloud Threads Application Lifecycle

 The following sections define the request/response protocol for the lifetime of a Cloud Threads application.